Ficool

 Would he harm him?

-Wolves aren't known for their soft, caring personas.
+Wolves weren't exactly known for their gentle, caring ways.

 Dominic knew he had to explain.

-"We were seen somehow, on our run.
-It got back to my Alpha that I lied about being here still.
-I had to cover for my stay.
+"We were seen during our run.
+Word got back to my Alpha that I lied about being here still.
+I had to cover for my stay to protect you both.
 Either way, it's going to be messy soon.
-Still yet, it will be my fight, not any of you" he said sternly.
+Still yet, it will be my fight, not any of yours," he said sternly.

-She knew that was what the men had discussed, but she wasn't sure it was true.
+She knew that's what the men had discussed, but she wasn't convinced it was true.

 Ayla wanted answers.

-"That's something we can see eye to eye on.
-When something is our fight.
-This is my fight.
+"That's something we can see eye to eye on, when something is our fight.
+This is mine.
 Men keep trying to step in for me, but this is MY fight.
-What do you want with me" she asked.
+What do you really want with me?" she demanded.

 It felt good, empowering.